Sign in

 Setting up tenants

-To set up tenants, you just need to set a tenantId when creating a resource.
+To set up Tenants, you just need to set a tenantId when creating a resource, for example, when creating a room.

 Authentication

-When using Access tokens, you can set the tenantId when you prepare a session.
-When a token is generated for a specific tenant, it will only give access to resources inside this tenant, even if the token has permissions to rooms in other tenants.
+When using access tokens, you can set the tenantId when you prepare a session.
+Tokens generated for a specific tenant, will only allow access to resources inside this tenant, even if the token has permissions to rooms in other tenants.

 const session = liveblocks.prepareSession("olivier@example.com", { tenantId: "tenant123",});